jank-lang/jank-lang.org/resources/src/blog/2023-12-30-fast-string.md

 The back story here is that jank needs to be able to get a hash from a string, and that hash should be cached along with the string.
-This means I can't use existing string classes, since C++ doesn't the [duck typing](https://en.wikipedia.org/wiki/Duck_typing) mechanisms needed to add this behavior without completely wrapping the class.
+This means I can't use existing string classes, since C++ doesn't have the [duck typing](https://en.wikipedia.org/wiki/Duck_typing) mechanisms needed to add this behavior without completely wrapping the class.

-Now, I could just wrap `std::string` or `folly::fbstring`, but I had a couple other goals in mind, too.
+Now, I could just wrap `std::string` or `folly::fbstring`, and all their member functions but I had a couple other goals in mind, too.
 In particular, I want jank's string to be persistent, as the rest of its data structures are.
 Also, since I know jank is garbage collected, and the string is persistent, I should be able to do substring operations and string copies by sharing memory, rather than doing deep copies.
 To summarize these goals shortly:

 ## Goals
 * As fast, or faster, than `std::string` and `folly::fbstring`